truj1ll0/mkdocs-help-center/docs/classy-live/mobile-app.md

 # Classy Live Mobile App

-Classy Live’s mobile app lets admins easily manage their event’s check-in process.
+Classy Live’s mobile app lets admins efficiently manage their event’s check-in process.

-Right now, the app only supports manual check-in, but our team is working to expand its use.
+Today, the mobile app supports attendee check-in through tapping, swiping, or using a QR code scanner for in-person events.

+In the future, the app will let event coordinators collect information, process payments, and more.

 ## Login

 Once approved for the mobile app program, you’ll receive a link to download the app on your mobile device.

 To access your Classy Live account:

 1. Enter your Classy email address and password
 2. Tap **Sign in**